chosenonehacks/Recruitment-process---coding-tasks/README.md

 #3 Find any person from Set2 with a name that is in the result of #2.

 #To sum up
 I finished all three tasks in 1 hour 10 minutes.
-The Overall score given to me by the interviewer was 8/10 which is a very high score in my opinion.
-It was very stressful for me as I never been in such situation.
+The Overall score given to me by the interviewer at the end was 8/10.
+Which is a very high score in my opinion.
+It was very stressful and fun at some point for me as I never been in such situation.
 However, I am very happy with the outcome I ended up.